 Providing clean water is one of the biggest challenges for governments in the developing world.
-Clean water charities say that thousands of people die every day of preventable diseases as a result of not having clean drinking water, and 90 percent of those who die are under the age of 5.
+Clean water charities say thousands of people die every day of preventable diseases as a result of not having clean drinking water, and 90 percent of those who die are younger than 5.

 But in recent years, Phnom Penh has been leading the way: The city has managed to provide clean running water to almost the entire urban population.

 The lean-to homes on the city's edge are small and dark.
 Inside one, a few boards separate the single bedroom from the main living space.
 The corrugated iron roof leaks light onto the dirty floor.
 But here, 60-year-old Khive Thol is drinking water from the tap.